robertmand/FAIR-DaSH/_episodes/ep1.md

 exercise: 20
 questions:
 - What is FAIR?
-- What is meant by FAIRness and FAIRification of data?
+- What is the difference between FAIRness and FAIRification of data?
+- Importance of FAIR
 - Where does FAIR come from?
-- What is FAIRification/Fairness of data?
 objectives:
 - Illustrate FAIR background and main concepts
 keypoints: